Purchasing a home in Atlanta

 Step 6 – Negotiate the deal

-Unfortunately most contracts aren't closed on the beginning offer – it's extremely common to receive a counter offer.
-Don't let it discourage you.
-We'll talk about whether or not to take the counter offer, propose our own counter offer, or refuse the seller's offer and go on.
+A lot of deals don't close on the first offer.
+It's really common to receive a counter offer.
+Don't let this intimidate you.
+We'll consider whether or not to agree to the counter offer, propose our own counter offer, or decline the seller's offer and move on.

-We'll also work within your financing constraints.
-And when it's all said and done, we'll assemble a deal that is best for you.
+In addition, we'll work within your financing constraints.
+And at the end of the day, we'll assemble a deal that works well for you.

-Once we sign the final sales contract, you'll start working with your mortgage lender to close the loan.
+Upon signing the contract, you'll begin working with your mortgage lender to close the loan.

-And I'll deal with all the property information your mortgage lender will need to close the loan.
+And I'll look after all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your loan application.
+Your lender will provide you with a Loan Estimate (LE) of your closing costs within three days of taking your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your mortgage lender within three days of getting your loan application.

-The estimate rests on the loan amount, and RESPA requirements order that it has to include all closing costs and be within a strict range of accuracy.
-I'll go over the estimate and let you know if it all looks good.
+This estimate is formed from the loan amount.
+RESPA requirements mandate that it has to involve all closing costs and fall within a narrow range of accuracy, and I'll review the estimate and let you know if it all looks good.

-Then we'll close on your house.
-This will most often take place at a title company or escrow office and will probably be a smooth and easygoing occurrence.
+Then it's time to close on your home.
+This will probably happen at a title company or escrow office and will likely be a smooth and calm event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything or have any questions, simply contact me at (404) 419-3500 or e-mail me at .
+And if you need anything or have any questions, just call me at (404) 419-3500 or e-mail me at .